tino1b2be/ST080/Code/README.md

-This is the feature-freestyle branch.
+This is the feature-interface branch.

-branched from the kernel branch
+it basically updates the LED and the LCD screen according to the mode, the instrument(where applicable) and channel rack selected